Mycoplasmopsis bovis

-Mycoplasma bovis is one of 126 species of genus Mycoplasma.
+Mycoplasma bovis (M.bovis) is one of 126 species of genus Mycoplasma.
 It is the smallest living cell and anaerobic organism in nature.
-It does not contain any cell wall and is therefore resistant to penicillin and other beta lactam antibiotics.
+It does not contain any cell wall and is therefore resistant to penicillin and other beta lactam antibiotics.On solid media, M. bovis forms typical "fried-egg" colonies, characterized by neatly defined edges, a smooth surface, and a darker central umbilicus.

 Mycoplasma bovis mainly affects cattle and has little effect on other production animals.
 It does not affect horses and or pet animals, but other animals can be carriers for Mycoplasma bovis.
 Circa 2020, Wyoming Game and Fish reported that the pronghorn is now affected by the disease, with very high mortality.
-Mycoplasma bovis causes a constellation of diseases, including mastitis in dairy cows, arthritis in cows and calves, pneumonia in calves, and various other diseases likely including late-term abortion.
+Mycoplasma bovis causes a constellation of diseases, including mastitis in dairy cows, arthritis in cows and calves, pneumonia in calves, otitis media and various other diseases likely including late-term abortion.
 Not all infected cows get sick – some shed the disease without becoming ill, allowing for transmission between farms if apparently healthy cows are moved.